Werken: History

-At the end of the seventeenth century, Werken also cam under attack from French forces, the situation normalising in 1713.
+At the end of the seventeenth century, Werken also came under attack from French forces, the situation normalising in 1713.
 At Barisdam (a little to the east of the Werken-Zarren line) ships were able to moor, which caused some activity.
 In the 19th century there was also a shipping route to the market of Diksmuide.

 From 1851 the Sisters of St.Vincent de Paul were based in Werken to provide education.
 In the second half of the nineteenth century there was also brewery and a gin distillery.

 During the close of the First World War there was fighting around Werken and on October 16, 1918 the village was liberated.
 There were many demolitions, but the village was not completely ruined.

 Until 1925 there was still shipping on the Handzamevaart.
 In 1943, the church was destroyed during the Second World War.

 Werken merged with Zarren in the beginning of 1971 to form the municipality of Zarren-Werken, but this was abolished in early 1977 and added to the Kortemark merged municipality in the form of two sub-municipalities.